m-kaminski/pitch_processor/README.md

 to run 3 times as fast as when ran in single-threaded mode with I/O streams.

-With processing of 36GB (10*3.6) of data in 32.8 seconds, I am achieving enough speed to saturate 40 gigabit/s link, which is 4 times the maximum bandwidth of data avaliable through Cboe market data stream (documented as 1Gb/s or 10Gb/s).
+With processing of 36GB (10*3.6) of data in 32.8 seconds, I am achieving enough speed to saturate 9 gigabit/s link, which is close to the maximum bandwidth of data avaliable through Cboe market data stream (documented as 10Gb/s).

 Note that to achieve correct results with multi-threading, distribution of work between worker threads cannot be random, and instead hash needs